\

 After attending to one site, the skin assessment process moves on to the next body site, repeating the cycle until the entire body has been examined.
 Since the application is designed for use by multiple caregivers, this task can be paused and later resumed by another user.
 This feature accommodates varying shifts typical in care facilities and homes.

-Interviews with nurses and caregivers have taught us about the crucial role that routines and reminders play in effective wound care.
-Specifically, they highlighted the importance of regularly changing a patient's position to prevent the development of pressure ulcers.
-This insight led us to prioritize a notification system for the app, which now features prominently on the home screen and is tailored to support regular care tasks such as repositioning and changing bandages.
+Interviews with nurses and caregivers highlighted the importance of routines and reminders in wound care, especially in repositioning patients regularly to prevent pressure ulcers.
+This feedback led us to prioritize a notification system in the app, featuring prominent, tailored reminders for essential care tasks like repositioning and changing bandages.